hadware/voxpopuli/docs/source/intro.rst

         wavfile.write(wav)

-If you wish to hear how it sounds right away, you'll have to make sure you installed pyaudio *via* pip, and then do:
+If you wish to hear how it sounds right away, you'll have to make sure you installed pyaudio *via* pip, and then use this command:

 .. code-block:: python

     voice.say("Salut c'est cool")

-Ou can also, say, use scipy to get the pcm audio as a `ndarray`:
+You can also, say, use scipy to get the pcm audio as a `ndarray`:

 .. code-block:: python